jdittrich/userNeedResearchBook/text/allURBook.md

 the effort since we possibly would have put lots of money into solving problems that were not even existing or to dismiss needs which  that are crucial for our users.

-## The structure of this book
+## this text’s structure
-I will show you the process of user need research in the following chapters of this book.
-It is organized in the following sections:
+I will show you the process of researching the user’s needs in the following chapters of this book.
+The book is organized in the following sections:

 1. Finding Participants for your studies
 2. Preparing your research session